 We walked around for a while, then sat down in a park and studied the ring she had helped us “find.”
-Mark took it and started to scratch it against the cement curb to see if it was real gold.
+Mark took the ring and started scratching it against the cement curb to see if it was real gold.
 “Stop!”
 I insisted.
 “Don’t damage it.
 What if it’s real?”

 The ring was heavy, and had a small stamp on the inside, as jewellers make when an item is real gold.
 But now that we had time to actually inspect it, the colour seemed off.

 Once we got back to our hotel, we did an Internet search.
 Not only did we fall for this scam, but we fell for one of the oldest scams in Paris!
 Someone will help you “find” a ring that they insist you dropped.
 Then, they ask for a small donation or “finders fee.”
 After all, they just did you a favour, even if the ring isn’t yours!
 Maybe you can sell the ring for a good price, or keep it as a souvenir.
 Either way, a few Euros out of your pocket is nothing compared to the value of this thick, gold wedding band, right?